redbackspider69/someBookmarklets/README.md

 # someBlookmarklets
 Some useful blookmarklets for school that I created.
 # Usage
+* Create a bookmark.
+* Enter a name of your choice.
+* Type `javascript:` in the url box.
-Simply create a bookmark and paste a javascript code of your choice in the url box, and type the following before the code `javascript:`
+* Paste a code of your choice after `javascript:`.